 DiMaggio came up to the New York Yankees in 1932 but it was the 1941 season that he is best known for.
 That was the season, during World War Two, that the “Yankee Clipper” grabbed the attention of the baseball world by hitting safely in 56 consecutive games, a Major League record that may never be broken.
 DiMaggio started his streak on May 15th of that year and it lasted until July 16th.

 For over two months, DiMaggio managed to divert the anxiety of Americans dealing with one war story after another.
 Instead of going straight to the front headlines of the papers, people went right to the sports section to see if “the streak” continued.
 It did until July 16th.
-That was 72 years ago this past Tuesday.
+That was 75 years ago tomorrow.

 DiMaggio was born in Martinez, California in 1914 and passed away in Hollywood, Florida in 1999.